pyca/cryptography/docs/exceptions.rst

     This is raised when the verify method of a one time password function's computed token does not match the expected token.

+.. class:: InvalidX509Version

+    This is raised when an X.509 certificate has an invalid version number.